 }

 One possible cause is that the file does not exist.
-That is not an exception, it is a clear, evident, and known reason that we cannot read it.
-Therefore, the clean thing is to make that check beforehand.
+That is not an Exception, it is a clear, evident, and known reason why we cannot read it.
+Therefore, the clean approach is to perform that check beforehand.

 if (File.Exists(file))